Featured Property 951 23 1/2 Road

 Wednesday Night

-Partly cloudy skies.
+A few clouds.
+A stray shower or thunderstorm is possible.
 Low 68F.
-N winds shifting to ESE at 10 to 15 mph.
+Winds ESE at 10 to 15 mph.

 UV Index: 9 Very High